flyteorg/flytesnacks/cookbook/docs/ml_training.rst

 ################
 ML Training
 ################

-This section deals with training various Machine Learning models using different datasets.
-In the process of training, data is fed to the Machine Learning algorithm.
-The model learns from this data, i.e captures patterns which can be used to get predictions on new data.
+Understand how Machine Learning models can be trained from within Flyte, along with orchestration benefits.

 .. panels::
     :header: text-center